You are invited to an evening of relaxed playful connection.

 How to RSVP

 This is a space is carefully crafted to create safety and build trust.
 In order to do this, the group size is small and I have a conversation with new people once they register to make sure they’re a good fit.
-Please use the following link to reserve your spot.

-If you’d rather pay in advance by cash or check, please contact me.
+To RSVP, please contact me.
 Your spot will reserved once I receive payment.
 There is one volunteer spot at each event for an assistant.
 Please contact me if you’re interested in that and you’ve been to a Nourish gathering before.

 The evening begins with relaxed arrivals and a cup of tea.
 At the set time, we will begin our opening circle and no late entries will be allowed.
 We do this to ensure that everyone goes through journey together.
 Our inner animals need the safety of space and time to acclimate to each other before we can relax and soften.

 The opening circle is a place for arrival: introductions and a grounding meditation orient us to each other and the earth.
 From there we go over the agreements for the evening before digging in.

 Manifesting your desires and true communication come with practice.
 We go through several fun interactive exercises to help you with each stage of the process: identifying, communicating and navigating to resolution.

 Once we have completed the exercises, we open the circle to free exploration.
 There are snacks and tea and relaxing music.
 Take your time to get to know the other people who have gathered with you.

 Listen carefully to your body and see if a desire is arising that you’d like to explore.
 Possible non-sexual activities are hugs, back rubs, foot massages, nuzzling, head scratching, spooning and snuggling.
 You are also not required to touch at all!
 Talking with a new friend over a cup of tea is a wonderful way to spend the evening.
 Focusing only on your partner is also welcomed.